cisagov/ScubaGear/baselines/exo.md

 Safe lists SHOULD NOT be enabled.

 - _Rationale:_ Messages sent from allowed safe list addresses bypass important security mechanisms, including spam filtering and sender authentication checks.
 Avoiding use of safe lists prevents potential threats from circumventing security mechanisms.
+While blocking all malicious senders is not feasible, blocking specific known, malicious IP addresses may reduce the threat from specific senders.
 - _Last modified:_ June 2023

-#### MS.EXO.12.3v1
-A connection filter MAY be implemented to create an IP Block list.
+- _Note:_ A connection filter MAY be implemented to create an IP Block list.

-- _Rationale:_ While blocking all malicious senders is not feasible, blocking specific known, malicious IP addresses may reduce the threat from specific senders.
-- _Last modified:_ June 2023

 ### Resources